IV. Policies and Procedures

 Threat or Coercion: The direct or implied threat of force, violence, danger, hardship, or retribution sufficient to persuade a reasonable person one would have to submit.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 A person's words or conduct cannot amount to coercion unless they wrongfully impair the other's freedom of will or ability to choose whether or not to engage in sexual activity.
 When someone makes it clear that they do not want to engage in sexual activity, that they want to stop, or they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be threatening or coercive.

-- When a person is sufficiently intoxicated, high, intellectually disabled or the like that the person is not capable of understanding and appreciating what is happening; or
+iii.
+When a person is sufficiently intoxicated, high, intellectually disabled or the like such that the person is not capable of understanding and appreciating what is happening; or

 The following each are considered a form of sexual assault: